ryanmalonzo/ryanmalonzo/README.md

 ### Hi there 👋

 My name is Ryan Malonzo.
-I am a Computer Science student at ESGI Paris.
+I am a fourth year Web Engineering student at ESGI Paris.

-As a future web developer, I am actively working on enhancing my proficiency in JavaScript libraries like React.
+As a web developer, I take great pleasure in enhancing my skills using my favorite languages and I always strive to stay up-to-date with the latest trends and new technologies.

-I also enjoy working on personal projects that use Python to automate tasks.
+React is my main working tool for front-end work.
+I also use Python (❤️) for occasional back-end tasks as well as my personal projects.

 [![My Skills](https://skillicons.dev/icons?i=react,nodejs,javascript,html,css,python,bots,git,figma&perline=3)](https://skillicons.dev)